AliceWickersham/ethnicity-cris-npd/README.md

 An earlier version of the article can also be found as a pre-print here:

 ```
 Wickersham, A., Das-Munshi, J., Ford, T., Stewart, R., & Downs, J. (2022).
 Completeness and consistency of ethnicity categorisations in administrative data: A comparison between linked health and education datasets.
-MedRxiv, doi:10.1101/2022.08.01.22278265
+MedRxiv. doi:10.1101/2022.08.01.22278265
 ```